Granny Stripe Blanket: 7 Essential Beginner Tips You Need

 Tip 2: Count Your Stitches at the End of Every Row

-The biggest enemy of a neat granny stripe blanket is an accidentally skipped chain space.
+The biggest enemy of a neat blanket is an accidentally skipped chain space.
 When you miss a CH-2 space, your blanket gets narrower by one cluster.
 When you add an extra cluster, it gets wider.
 These small errors compound over dozens of rows, turning a rectangular blanket into a trapezoid or a wavy, uneven shape.

 The fix is simple: count your clusters at the end of every row.
 If you started with 30 clusters, you should end every row with 30 clusters.
-If you have 29, you missed a space — go back and find it.
-If you have 31, you added an extra cluster — rip back to the mistake.
+If you have 29, you missed a space, go back and find it.
+If you have 31, you added an extra cluster, rip back to the mistake.
 Spending five seconds counting after each row saves hours of frustration later.
 This habit is one of the most important skills you can develop as a crocheter, and it applies to every project you will ever make.
 For more essential counting techniques, our crochet abbreviations and pattern reading resources can help.

 Tip 3: Change Colors Every Two Rows for Clean Stripes

-The classic granny stripe blanket look uses two-row stripes — each color gets two rows before switching to the next.
+The classic granny stripe blanket look uses two-row stripes, each color gets two rows before switching to the next.
 This creates defined, even bands of color that look crisp and intentional.
 Changing colors every single row creates very thin stripes that can look busy, while changing every three or more rows creates wider bands that may not show the stitch pattern as clearly.

 To change colors cleanly, work the last double crochet of the second row until you have two loops on your hook.
 Drop the current color, pick up the new color, yarn over with it, and pull through both remaining loops.
 This creates a seamless transition that sits perfectly on the edge of the blanket.
-Do not tie knots or cut yarn between every color change — simply carry the unused color up along the side edge by working the first stitch loosely around the strand.
+Do not tie knots or cut yarn between every color change, simply carry the unused color up along the side edge by working the first stitch loosely around the strand.
 This technique means you only have yarn tails at the very beginning and very end of the blanket, not every two rows.

 Tip 4: Plan Your Color Sequence Before You Start

-One of the best things about the granny stripe blanket is the color freedom it offers.
+One of the best things about the design is the color freedom it offers.
 However, this freedom can also lead to chaotic, unplanned color combinations that look muddled.
 Before you begin, lay out your yarn colors in the order you plan to use them and take a photo.
 This simple step lets you evaluate whether the color flow is harmonious or if any adjacent colors clash.

 Popular color schemes include rainbow order (red, orange, yellow, green, blue, purple), ocean tones (navy, teal, seafoam, white, sandy beige), and neutral palettes (cream, gray, charcoal, oatmeal).
-You can also use a variegated or self-striping yarn for a single-color granny stripe blanket that still has visual movement without the work of manual color changes.
+You can also use a variegated or self-striping yarn for a single-color blanket that still has visual movement without the work of manual color changes.
 For help choosing quality yarns that work well together, check out our best yarn for beginner crochet recommendations.

 Tip 5: Use Stitch Markers for the First and Last Cluster